DanielaValero/generator-reveal-presentation/README.md

-# Generator-Presentation
+# Reveal presentation generator

-With this generator a new reveal.js presentation folder is created, with a config.yml file, and a slides folder.
+This generator creates a new presentation folder, containing index page, master page, slides and a config file, to specify reveal.js specific configuration options.

-It is meant to support the [npm module assemble-reveal-builder](https://www.npmjs.com/package/assemble-reveal-builder), so when creating a reveal.js presentation with assemble, the setting up process is easer and quicker.
+It is designed to be used with assemble.io.
+When used in conjunciton to the npm module: [assemble-reveal-builder](https://www.npmjs.com/package/assemble-reveal-builder), assemble will use the contents of this folder, will create a new index page with the presentation, reveal config and the slides content won't be rendered as pages, but will be embeded in the index page.

-To install this module do:
+# Installing and usage

-Install yeoman
+1. Install yeoman
 ```bash
 npm install -g yo
 ```

-Install the generator
+2. Install the generator
 ```
 npm install -g generator-presentation
 ```

-Then use the geneator, please note that it receives a parameter, in which you should set the code name of the presentation.
+3. Then use the geneator, please note that it receives a parameter, in which you should set the code name of the presentation.
 This will be used to create a folder inside your presentations folder, and inside it, all the required files to start writing your presentation will be added.

 ```bash
 yo presentation nameOfPresentation
 ```

-#Output
+## Output
 The output of this generator will be:

 ```